hanabi/hanabi.github.io/docs/level-16.md

 <EliminationNotes />

 - In this example, the "r4?" notes that Alice writes are called *Elimination Notes*. *Elimination Notes* are notes that represent the possible slots for a specific card.
-- In this example, thing "thing" that triggered the writing of *Elimination Notes* was the discarding of a card, so this is called *Discard Elimination*.
+- In this example, the "thing" that triggered the writing of *Elimination Notes* was the discarding of a card, so this is called *Discard Elimination*.
 - Note that players should not always make *Elimination Notes* when they discard a playable card.
 In some cases, games can be extremely busy, leaving no reasonable way to get the playable card.
 Players must just their best judgment and account for this.

 <br />